AdaCore/gnatstudio/docs/users_guide/extending.rst

   console.
 The name of your contextual menu item is the value of the :file:`<title>` child.

-  there is no guarantee the new menu item will appear just before the specified item.
+  There is no guarantee the new menu item will appear just before the specified item.
 For example, it will not if the new item is created before the specified menu item or if a later contextual menu item also specified it must be displayed before the same item.